montasim/Ghost-Prank/README.md

 </p>

 <h3 align="center">This Ghost-Prank program will help you to have fun with your friend.
-Hope You Will Like The Game and you can also use the code to make your own version of game.
-If you use this code give credit to <b><a href="https://montasim.github.io">AUTHOR</a></b>.</h3>
+Hope you will like the program.
+You can also use the code to make your own version of the program.
+If you use this code give credit to <a href="https://montasim.github.io">AUTHOR</a>.</h3>

 <br>